 This senior level course taken in the final semester will review major topics and prepares the senior paramedic student for the National Registry paramedic written and practical examination.
-This course will also prepare the student to enter the field as an entry level paramedic, perform paramedic interfacility transfer in accordance with Maine EMS rules, and help the student to use evidence to make a persuasive argument about emergency medical care in the out-ofhospital environment.
+This course will also prepare the student to enter the field as an entry level paramedic, perform paramedic interfacility transfer in accordance with Maine EMS rules, and help the student to use evidence to make a persuasive argument about emergency medical care in the out-of-hospital environment.

-Prerequisite(s): EMSP-205, EMSP-235, EMSP-250 Corequisite(s): EMSP-285
+Prerequisite(s): EMSP-205, EMSP-235, EMSP-250

 EMSP 285 Paramedic Field Internship 6 cr.

 Paramedic students will be scheduled for 300 hours of clinical and field internship experience and 30 hours of laboratory experience in their final clinical practicum.
 Students will apply their previous educational experiences in the pre-hospital environment as a supervised team leader in the healthcare environment.
 Students will be required to document all clinical time and complete a minimum number of assessments and skill sets.

-Prerequisite(s): EMSP-205, EMSP-235, EMSP-250 Corequisite(s): EMSP-280
+Prerequisite(s): EMSP-205, EMSP-235, EMSP-250